nanoblox/core/mkdocs/docs/projects/topbarplus/icon.md

 ```lua
 Icon:setHoverFunction(hoverFunction)
 ```
-Sets a function that is called when the icon is (un)highlighted !!! warning
-    This method is likely to change.
-It's recommended not to use for the time being.
+Whenver the icon gets highlighted or unhighlighted, the function set is called and a boolean is passed telling if the icon got highlighted or unhighlighted.

 --------------------
 ### setTheme